PsychoKeyboard/PsychoKeyboard.github.io/README.md

    Markdown is an easy-to-learn text editor and has a very simple syntax compared to Word's extensive list of formatting options.
 Markdown's limited features mean that most of the time, the output is more readable and better structured.

-need to do

-add some gif to the readme file

-add to authors and acknowledgements

-review resume